amborle/featmap/README.md

 `smtpPass` | SMTP server password.
 `environment` |  **Optional** If set to `development`, the backend will not serve secure cookies.

-It is possible to run Featmap without filling in the mail details, but recovery emails and workspace invites will not be available.

 ### Running
 Execute the binary.